More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 I’m going to cover:

-- How easily most passwords are guessed by hackers, since the rules for making complex passwords are thoroughly known by hackers.
+- How easily most passwords are guessed by hacker software, since the rules people use for making passwords are thoroughly known by hackers.

 If hackers can test passwords using the standard WordPress login form, and you haven’t restricted that, they can test thousands of passwords in a couple of hours.
-(Most WordPress security plugins have the feature to restrict login attempts.)
+(Install a WordPress security plugin such as WordFence or iThemes Security.
+Most WordPress security plugins have the feature to restrict login attempts.)

 One way of making passwords that is actually secure, but you’ll never be able to remember, is use a password generator.
 Use the password generator in a password keeping software, and all you have to remember is the “master” password for the password keeper.
 The software will remember all your user names, account numbers, and passwords, plus any other information you keep as notes for that site.